Carlos Gamez de Francisco Biography

 After arriving in the United States, he noticed the lavish attention we devote to our pets, spoiling them and allowing them to lounge on the sofa.
 This led to a new series: “Keep Your Pets Off Furniture”.
 This series not only had dogs laying on the sofa, but had horses jumping on the elaborately decorated couch.
 Today, Gamez de Francisco’s Afghan Hound has the run of the house, lounging wherever he likes.

 Living in Kentucky, horses are a favorite theme for Gamez de Francisco.
 In surrealist fashion, he combines horses with the human form, centaur-like, but in reverse – the horse’s head with a human body.
-Or, maybe the head of a dear, a fox, a giraffe . . . and don’t be surprised if the body is that of a beautiful woman attired in silk and finery.
+Or, maybe the head of a deer, a fox, a giraffe . . . and don’t be surprised if the body is that of a beautiful woman attired in silk and finery.

 Gamez de Francisco’s work is exquisitely detailed, beautifully executed and primarily – thought-provoking.